agsb/milliForth-6502/README.md

             quit, token, skip, scan, newline, find, compile, execute, exit (outer interpreter) _getchar_, _putchar_ (depends on system, used minimal for emulator )
 ```

 ### Coding for minimal size, not for best performance.
 Using ca65 V2.19 - Git 7979f8a41.

 include some debug code and flag

-_23/01/2024_ code for 6502 sized to 640 bytes, use of MITC grows each primitive
+_24/01/2024_ code for 6502 review.
+Recode for use 'standart indirect thread code'.
-                by 2 bytes, need review for standart ITC to wipe those.
+             made a file with 'minimum itc model ' and another with 'standart itc model'

 _16/01/2024_ code for 6502 sized to 612 bytes, review and reorder, need loop end-of-find.

 _11/01/2024_ code for 6502 sized to 632 bytes, refine ( pull, push, copy ), still crashes.